jasonblog/note/python/retrieving_gmail_blocked_attachments.md

 # Retrieving Gmail blocked attachments

 > Extract attachments from emails that Gmail doesn't allow you to download.
 This is dumb.
-(Only tested with Python 3.4)
+(Only tested with `Python 3.4`)

+## 使用python3

 - extract-attachments.py